Medically reviewed on June 5, 2018

 Lithium affects the flow of sodium through nerve and muscle cells in the body.
 Sodium affects excitation or mania.

-Lithium is used to treat the manic episodes of manic depression.
+Lithium is used to treat the manic episodes of bipolar disorder (manic depression).
 Manic symptoms include hyperactivity, rushed speech, poor judgment, reduced need for sleep, aggression, and anger.
 Lithium also helps to prevent or lessen the intensity of manic episodes.

 Lithium may also be used for purposes not listed in this medication guide.